-To your left you will see panels with more information (in French) on the natural reserves of Tienne d’Aise (north and south).
+To your right you will see panels with more information (in French) on the natural reserves of Tienne d’Aise (north and south).

 The region of Lessive boasts several orchid varieties.

 The northern part of Tienne d’Aise is covered with a grass carpet with two very distinct features.